-Looking for reviews and recommendations of eco-friendly accommodation (hotels, hostels) and activities (tours, attractions) in Copenhagen?
-Here are some of our favorite sustainability-focused hotels, hostels and travel activities in the Danish Capital.
+Looking for eco-friendly hotels, tours and urban adventures in Copenhagen?
+Here are some of our favorite places to stay and experiences when visiting the Danish Capital.

 Copenhagen and sustainability